Rutgers University–New Brunswick: Greek life

 The campus is home to over 80 fraternities and sororities, including African-American, Latino/a, multicultural, and Asian-interest.
-Several organizations maintain houses for their chapters in the area of Union Street (known locally as "Frat Row"), adjacent to the College Avenue Campus.
+Several organizations maintain houses for their chapters in the area of Union Street, known locally as "Frat Row", adjacent to the College Avenue Campus.
 Greek organizations are governed by the Office of Fraternity and Sorority Affairs.

 Traditions

 The Grease Trucks were a group of truck-based food vendors located on the College Avenue Campus.
 They serve traditional grill fare, Middle-Eastern specialties, and are especially well known for serving "Fat Sandwiches", a sub roll containing various ingredients such as cheesesteak, burgers, pork roll, chicken fingers, French fries, mozzarella sticks, eggs, bacon, gyro meat, marinara sauce, etc. The Rutgers Grease Trucks were located in a designated lot for nearly two decades until August 2013.
 Truck owners were forced to relocate due to the construction of an $84 million student apartment complex.
 Three trucks remain on the College Avenue Campus, while the remaining two were moved to the Cook/Douglass Campus.
-Now, there is a store opening in the new area on College Avenue called "The Yard".

 The Dance Marathon is a student-run organization that consists of a year-long series of fundraisers and culminates with the annual Marathon on April 5–6 in the College Avenue Gym.
 At the Marathon over 400 dancers pledge to raise funds and remain standing for 32 hours without sleeping.
 The 'Dancers', along with over 500 volunteers and countless visitors, are entertained by live bands, comedians, prize giveaways, games, sports, a mechanical bull, computer and internet access, various theme hours and much more.
 Rutgers has held this tradition since 1999 and to date has raised in excess of $1.3 million for the Embrace Kids Foundation.
 In the seventies the Dance Marathon raised funds for the American Cancer Society.
 In the Eighties it was the Rutger Cancer Research Association.